aim42/aim42.org-site/_pages/home.md

 ## Extensive

-Our extensive [reference manual](http://aim42.github.io) explains about 90 useful practices and patterns in arbitrary details.
+Our extensive [method reference](http://aim42.github.io) explains about 90 useful practices and patterns in arbitrary details.